WiFi installation in Sydney Northern Beaches

 Why is WiFi connected but no internet?

 WiFi connects your device only to the router.
-Simplifying, the connection to the Internet is a chain of a computer, a WiFi router, a modem, and a service provider.
+The connection to the Internet is a chain of a computer, a WiFi router, a modem, and a service provider.
 If the computer is connected to a WiFi router but has no internet, the modem or the ISP is likely a problem.

 • Check the lights on the NBN modem.
 They should all be solid except for one light blinking.
 If the modem lights are off, call your internet provider, as they should replace the modem for free.
-The NBN modem could be damaged due to a lighting or power surge.
+The NBN modem could be damaged due to a lightning or power surge.

 • Check the cable between the router and the NBN modem.
 One typical mistake is connecting the modem to the router's LAN port.
 The modem should be connected to the WAN router port, usually marked red or blue.
 Mistakes are easy in new router installations or replacements.